vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

    `<WORKLOAD-CLUSTER-NAME>` is the name you want to assign to the workload cluster, if you don't specify this the name is taken from the config file

    `<CONFIG-FILE>` is the duplicated file you created in the previous step.
-To see an example of a workload cluster template, see [Amazon EC2 Workload Cluster Template](../aws-wl-template), [Azure Workload Cluster Template](../azure-wl-template), or  [vSphere Workload Cluster Template](../vsphere-wl-template).
+To see an example of a workload cluster template, see [AWS Workload Cluster Template](../aws-wl-template), [Azure Workload Cluster Template](../azure-wl-template), or  [vSphere Workload Cluster Template](../vsphere-wl-template).

 ## Viewing Information about the Workload Cluster {#view}